 Currently Ghalib's research interests are focused on transhumanism and bio-ethics, exploring ways in which great human potential may be achieved using science and technology ethically, with a dedication to the preservation and protection of the planet and all it's inhabitants.
 He is especially interested in cognitive enhancement as a solution to humanity's problems.

-Ghalib is currently the sole member of the Vulcan Society, a philosophical and political movement that aims to live by logic, reason, and compassion.
+Ghalib is currently the sole member of the Vulcan Society, a philosophical movement that aims to live by logic, reason, and compassion.